What physical modalities do you provide?

 How much do your services cost?

 Quality massage therapists charge $80-110 for a session if not more.
-Rolfers charge between $160-270 per session, depending on experience, education and location.
+Rolfers can charge between $1750-$270 per session, depending on experience, education and location.
 I’ve worked hard to hold my fees down.
 If you pre-pay for multiple sessions, I do offer a discount.
 Get in touch so we can talk about fees.
-I want you to experience the many benefits of SAMS Rolfing, my specialized massage therapy, FMS, and SFMA.
+I want you to experience the many benefits of SAMS 2 Second Count Rolfing, my specialized massage therapy, FMS, and SFMA.
 I’ll do everything possible to create an affordable fee structure for you.